aathikahamed/mri-website/README.md

 # Features!
   - Sends an email to the admin's inbox when contact form is submitted
-  - Create, Update and Dalete News and Calendar from the admin panel
+  - Create, Update and Delete News and Calendar from the admin panel